HMRC and US LLCs: The Opaque Entity Tax Trap (2026)

 The Classification Mismatch Problem

-This is where the structural risk emerges.
-The mismatch is not merely academic.
-It affects which treaty articles apply, how income is characterized, and whether double tax relief is available.
+This mismatch is not academic.
+It changes which treaty articles apply, how income is characterized, and whether double tax relief actually works.

 How Income Flows Under Each View

-US perspective: The LLC earns $100,000 in revenue.
-The IRS does not see this as corporate income.
-The income "passes through" to the individual member, who reports it on their personal US tax return (Form 1040-NR for a non-resident alien).
-If the founder is a UK resident with no US-source income and no US permanent establishment, the US may impose zero federal income tax on this income.
+US perspective: The LLC earns $100,000.
+The IRS does not see corporate income.
+It passes through to the individual member, who reports it on Form 1040-NR (non-resident alien).
+If the founder is a UK resident with no US-source income and no US permanent establishment, the US may impose zero federal income tax.

-UK perspective: HMRC sees the same $100,000 as income earned by a foreign company (the LLC).
-The UK-resident member did not earn income — the company did.
-The member's taxable event, in HMRC's view, occurs when the LLC distributes profits to them.
-The distribution is then treated as dividend income from a foreign company.
+UK perspective: HMRC sees that same $100,000 as income earned by a foreign company.
+The member did not earn income; the company did.
+The taxable event for the member happens when the LLC distributes profits, and that distribution is treated as dividend income from a foreign company.

 Where the Treaty Breaks Down

-The US-UK Double Taxation Convention is designed to prevent the same income from being taxed twice.
-Article 24 (Elimination of Double Taxation) provides mechanisms — primarily tax credits — to offset tax paid in one country against tax owed in the other.
+The US-UK Double Taxation Convention exists to prevent the same income from being taxed twice.
+Article 24 provides credit mechanisms to offset tax paid in one country against tax owed in the other.

-Under the US view, the individual earned the income.
-Under the UK view, the company earned the income.
-These are different taxpayers and different income characterizations.
+The US says the individual earned the income.
+The UK says the company earned the income.
+Different taxpayers, different income characterizations.
 Article 24 provides credit for tax paid by the same person on the same income.
-When the US taxes the individual and the UK taxes distributions from a company, the treaty's matching mechanism does not align cleanly.
+When the US taxes the individual and the UK taxes distributions from a company, the matching breaks.

-Article 1(8) of the Convention addresses "fiscally transparent entities" — but this provision was designed for situations where both countries agree an entity is transparent, or where one country treats income as derived by a resident of the other country.
-HMRC's opaque classification of the LLC means this provision may not apply in the way founders expect.
+Article 1(8) addresses "fiscally transparent entities," but it was designed for situations where both countries agree an entity is transparent.
+HMRC's opaque classification means this provision likely does not apply the way founders expect.

-The practical gap: a UK founder who pays US tax on LLC income at the individual level may not receive full credit against UK tax on the same economic income, because HMRC views the UK taxable event as a distribution from a foreign company — not the same income the US taxed.
+In practice: a UK founder who pays US tax on LLC income at the individual level may not get full credit against UK tax on the same economic income, because HMRC classifies the UK taxable event as a corporate distribution.

 How does your structure score?